By

 To avoid penalties, employers with 50 or more employees must cover enough of the monthly premium costs for their company-provided health insurance to keep workers’ contributions below the maximum amount allowed by the ACA.
 Find out more in this blog post >>

-There are three methods that determine affordability using the shared-responsibility affordability percentage which is determined by the IRS and has been set at 9.12% for 2023, down from the 2022 limit of 9.61%.
+Three methods determine affordability by using the shared-responsibility affordability percentage which is determined by the IRS and has been set at 8.39% for 2024, down from the 2023 limit of 9.12%.

 There are three safe harbor methods to calculate affordability to ensure your plan meets ACA requirements.
-According to the IRS, an ALE may choose to use one safe harbor for all of its employees or to use different safe harbors for employees in different categories.
+According to the IRS, applicable large employers may choose to use one safe harbor for all of their employees or to use different safe harbors for employees in different categories.

 For the latter, categories must be reasonable.
 Additionally, one safe harbor can be used by the employer on a uniform and consistent basis for all employees in a particular category.

-When using the rate of pay, multiply the employee’s monthly salary by 9.12% (for the 2023 plan year) to determine the maximum monthly amount that can be taken from the employee’s wages each month for health insurance.
+This method allows employers to calculate affordability based on the employee's rate of pay at the start of the coverage period.
+When using the rate of pay safe harbor, multiply the employee’s monthly salary by 8.39% (for the 2024 plan year) to determine the maximum monthly amount that can be taken from the employee’s wages each month for health insurance.

-For hourly employees, assume 130 hours are worked each month and then use the lower figure of these two calculations to determine the maximum monthly amount allowed to be taken from the employee’s wages for health insurance:
+For hourly employees, assume 130 hours are worked each month and then use the lower figure of these two calculations to determine the maximum monthly amount allowed to be taken from the employee’s wages for health insurance.
+Here's how that looks:

 The result defines the monthly maximum your business could take from the employee’s wages each month to pay for a minimally qualifying health plan.
 W-2 wages for the entire or part of a calendar year may be used.

-The simplest method of the three is the Federal Poverty Line method.
-According to the IRS, for the 2023 plan year, businesses will need to calculate 9.12% of the one-person household federal poverty figure for the previous year and divide that number by 12 to get the monthly employee premium.
+According to the IRS, for the 2024 plan year, businesses will need to calculate 8.39% of the one-person household federal poverty figure for the previous year and divide that number by 12 to get the monthly employee premium.

 FMLA-eligible employees are entitled to up to 12 workweeks of unpaid, job-protected leave for certain family and medical reasons in a 12-month period.